kuhe/demo-systemjs-jspm-react/readme.md

 ### What is JSPM, SystemJS, or React

 SystemJS: loads modules in many formats (CJS, ES6, AMD), with plugins (babel, TS, JSX) with no build step, in the browser.
 SystemJS also has a bundler, for production.
+It works without a local build step or watcher.

 JSPM: a package manager just for SystemJS, to allow you to write "require('react')" in your browser code, and magically have it work.
 Otherwise you'd have to manually map the module 'react' to its location in node_modules or bower_components.

 React: view rendering...

 ### Configuration Modes

-1. You didn't run any build or bundle:
+1| You didn't run any build or bundle:
 ````
 <head>
     <script src='jspm_packages/system.js'></script>